clementvidon/Makefile_tutor/README.md

 ###     v4 Structure

 Builds a **library** so we remove `main.c`.
-We generate **dependencies** that are stored with the object files thu we rename `obj` directory into `.build`.
+We generate **dependencies** that are stored with the object files thus we rename `obj` directory into `.build`.

 ```
     before build:          after build: